Is Yoga Safe during Pregnancy?

 Forward fold - consider replacing with wide-legged fold and place hands on a chair

 If you’re ever unsure about your safety during a yoga class, ask the teacher.
-And if you want to learn even more about staying safe during prenatal yoga, consider joining one of our prenatal yoga online classes.
+And if you want to learn even more about staying safe during prenatal yoga.

 HOW TO GET STARTED TODAY

 Find motivation and encouragement to be at your best for both baby and yourself